 Keep reading and complete the interest form below for more information.

 The Transfer Opportunity Program (TOP) was originally designed for members of historically underrepresented groups (African-American, Native-American, and Latino/Hispanic).
 TOP's goal is to recruit, retain, and transfer qualifying students to a four-year institution.
 We are committed to providing TOP students with a support system that will enhance their experience at Orange Coast College.

 WHO IS ELIGIBLE?

-In order to be a TOP student, applicants must be 2019 graduating high school seniors and have an interest in transferring to a four-year institution.
+In order to be eligible for TOP, applicants must graduate from high school the spring prior to their first fall semester and must have interest in transferring to a four-year institution.

 WHO COULD BENEFIT?

 The requirements, resources and support services offered are aimed specifically to meet the needs of first-generation college students.

 The Transfer Opportunity Program is recruiting 2020 high school graduates for the fall 2020 semester.

 Students interested in TOP will need to schedule a TOP Orientation.